gbadev-org/tonc/content/pages/affine.md

 I hope you spotted the crucial difference between the two points of view. **A** maps *from* texture space *to* screen space, while **B** does the exact opposite (i.e., <math><mi>𝗕</mi><mo>=</mo><msup><mi>𝗔</mi><mn>-1</mn></msup></math>).
 I think you know which one you should give the GBA by now.
 That's right: **P = B**, not **A**.
 This one bit of information is the crucial piece of the affine matrix puzzle.

 So now you can figure out **P**'s elements in two ways.
 You can stick to the human POV and invert the matrix at the end.
 That's why I gave you the inverses of the affine transformations as well.
 You could also try to see things in the GBA's way and get the right matrix directly.
-Tonc's main affine functions (`tonc_video.h`, `tonc_obj_affine.c` and `tonc_bg_affine.c`) do things the GBA way, setting **P** directly; but inverted functions are also available using an "`_inv`" affix.
+Tonc's main affine functions (<i>tonc_video.h</i>, <i>tonc_obj_affine.c</i> and <i>tonc_bg_affine.c</i>) do things the GBA way, setting **P** directly; but inverted functions are also available using an "`_inv`" affix.
 Mind you, these are a little slower.
 Except for when scaling is involved; then it's a *lot* slower.

 In case you're curious, the proper matrix for scale by (<math><msub><mi>s</mi><mi>x</mi></msub></math>, <math><msub><mi>s</mi><mi>y</mi></msub></math>) and counter-clockwise rotation by α is: